Rephrasing and combining the submissions

 Combining survey submissions is an interpretative and sensitive process.
 It is important that the Steering Group can explain why a single submission may be better presented within an indicative question, but that it also communicates that the detail of the original questions will be retained.
 Combining is a pragmatic way of managing large datasets.
 For example, multiple submissions about the effects of specific foods or drinks, e.g. fruit, coffee, tea, on a given condition may be combined into a theme of ‘diet’.

 This process is more straightforward if submissions have been allocated to a category as outlined above.
-It is important to keep a record of the original submissions, so that their source (patient/carer, clinician, or both) and the frequency with which that particular uncertainty was submitted are documented.
-This detail can be discussed and taken into account at a later stage, when discussing the nature of the priorities with potential research funders.
+It is important to keep a record of the original submissions, so that their source (patient/carer, clinician, or both) and the frequency with which that uncertainty was submitted are documented.
+This detail can be discussed and considered at a later stage, when discussing the nature of the priorities with potential research funders.